sp4ce-cowboy/DES/README.md

 java Main < test1.in
 ```

+5. Ponder about what the confusing output could mean.

 ### Docs

 (Almost) All classes and methods have [documentation](https://sp4ce-cowboy.github.io/DES/package-summary.html), generated with javadocs, hosted with GitHub pages.